nar17/AL395_mybots/README.md

 ![Assignment_Seven_Robot_Genotype_Graph](https://user-images.githubusercontent.com/122194228/219932836-4f015801-6408-4898-9aba-c6cb0faf3902.JPG)

 ### 	Ontology:
 In solution.py, the robot is generated from a rootlink of fixed size and position, where two legs grow from the rootlink origin.
 Each leg consists of randomly-sized links connected by center-placed, revolute joints with randomized axis.
 The legs are symmetrical across the X-Z plane, and they grow in the positive-Z, negative-X, and positive- or negative-Y directions.
 Each link is randomly assigned either a green color, indicating the presence of a sensor neuron, or a blue color, indicated no neurons.
+Each link is connected by a center-placed joint of random axis, and each joint has a motor neuron.

 The following images shows a diagram of the robot's ontology and an example of a randomized robot: